Skip to Main Content

 4.4 Check the accessibility of your course content

 All content available to students in NILE courses must meet the 2018 Accessibility Regulations.
-You can find more about how to make sure that your NILE course content is accessible on our guide, Making your NILE courses accessible.
+You can find more about how to make sure that your NILE course content is accessible in our guide:

 4.5 Create an introductory video

 If you have not already done so, you may like to make your own video introduction to your module or programme.
-This could be a ‘talking head’ style video in which you give a friendly introduction to your module.
-Or, it could be a screencapture-with-voiceover style video in which you give your students a tour of your NILE course so that they know where everything is.
+This could be a talking head video in which you give a friendly introduction to your module.
+Or, it could be a screencapture-with-voiceover video in which you give your students a tour of your NILE course so that they know where everything is.
 Or you could do both.
 Either way, shorter is better – a couple of minutes or so is ideal.
-Information about how to create and add video content to your NILE course is available in our Kaltura guides.
+Videos can be recorded and uploaded into NILE courses using Kaltura:

 4.6 Add your contact information